 Sponsorship opportunities available.

 For additional information send an email to firstname.lastname@example.org

-Public participation welcome!
-Identify and prioritize regional needs in the areas of: recreation, infrastructure, economic development, social services, ag tourism, education, housing, water, traffic, safety services, community advocacy, communications, and other topics.
-This community planning event is supported by the Yolo County Rural Initiative Fund, the Heitman Foundation, and Capay Valley Vision.
+Public participation identified and prioritized regional needs in the areas of: recreation, infrastructure, economic development, social services, ag tourism, education, housing, water, traffic, safety services, community advocacy, communications, and other topics.
+This community planning event was supported by the Yolo County Rural Initiative Fund, the Heitman Foundation, and Capay Valley Vision.

 Background on the prior version of the Action Plan (also known as Consensus Document):